Sexual Health Service - Online Booking, Closures & Feedback

 Important information re Covid 19 and the Menopause here

-The menopause is when a woman stops having menstrual periods.
+The menopause is when menstrual periods stop.
 Periods usually start to become less frequent over a few months or years before they stop altogether.
 Sometimes they can stop suddenly.
-The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age, as a woman’s oestrogen levels decline.
-In the UK, the average age for a woman to reach the menopause is 51.
+The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age, as oestrogen levels decline.
+In the UK, the average age for to reach the menopause is 51.

 More information is available HERE